 File Name Description RBMGO Object module storage for "assemble and go" operations.
-RBMOV Nonpermanent storage for programs to be
+RBMOV Nonpermanent storage for programs to be executed.

-File Name Description

 RBMS2 Storage for Extended Symbol standard procedures.
 RBMSYM RBM Symbol Table of Monitor service routines.

-RBMPMD RAD area used by postmortem dump.

 RBMID Holds IDNT origins for Debug.
 RBMAL Used by the accounting routine.

-If a user accepts the default allocation for the RBMGO, RBMOV, RBMAL, RBMID, RBMS2, and RBMPMD files, no modifications via the RAD Editor have to be made for these files.
+If a 32 user accepts the default allocation for the RBMGO, RBMOV, RBMAL, RBMID, RBMS2, and RBMPMD files, no modifications via the RAD Editor have to be made for these files.